SMC in the Community

 Pet Care Services

 SVO provides sliding scale, low-cost veterinary care to people experiencing low income or homelessness.
-At this event, we will be offering free pet resources such as pet food, flea prevention, toys, pet ID tags, and more.
-Currently, veterinary pet care is not available at this event.
-Learn more about getting pet medical examinations and vet care here.
+We can provide sick animal exams, vaccines, flea prevention, deworming, and more.
+We also offer free pet resources such as pet food, flea prevention, toys, pet ID tags, and more.

 Sound Generations